 How to Fax Using Google Drive

 Digital fax technology continues growing and changing the way we communicate.
 In the past year, we have seen two main advances in email fax technology.
 The first one is the development of innovative mobile apps that transform your smartphone into a virtual fax machine capable of sending, receiving and composing faxes; they have represented a significant step forward, introducing the term “mobility” to the world of faxing and putting it lights years ahead of traditional fax technology.

 The second change came a little bit later but has improved the way we take care of faxes on the go.
 It is called “cloud faxing,” a feature that has become quickly popular and that, truth be told, was much needed.
 Cloud fax technology lets you fax online by pulling documents from the major cloud-based storage services on the Web, including Google Drive.

 In this guide you’ll learn how to fax from the Drive in different ways, so you can pick the one that works best for you.
 You can also find more information on our Google fax guide.

 Option 1 – Faxing From Gmail

-If you have already linked a virtual fax number and a Gmail address through a service, this is the simplest way to fax, since you can do it all from Gmail’s interface.
+If you have already linked an email fax number and a Gmail address through a service, this is the simplest way to fax, since you can do it all from Gmail’s interface.

 Sending a fax via this method is very similar to sending a fax through Gmail.

 First, go to COMPOSE and create a new e-mail message.
 Include the fax number in the TO field using the directions of your fax service provider (it should look like this: email@example.com).